PSD2

 Code Name ISO 20022 Definition Instruction

 ACSC AcceptedSettlementCompleted Settlement on the debtor’s account has been completed.
-No need for further polling
+No further polling

 ACCC AcceptedCreditSettlementCompleted Settlement on the creditor’s account has been completed.
-No need for further polling
+No further polling

-ACCP AcceptedCustomerProfile The preceding technical validation and customer profile checks have been successful.
+ACCP AcceptedCustomerProfile Preceding technical validation and customer profile checks were successful.
 Not in use

-ACTC AcceptedTechnicalValidation Authentication and syntactical and semantical validations have been successful.
-No need for further polling
+ACTC AcceptedTechnicalValidation Authentication and syntactical/semantical validations were successful.
+No further polling

-ACWC AcceptedWithChange The instruction has been accepted but a change will be made, such as date or remittance not sent.
-No need for further polling
+ACWC AcceptedWithChange Instruction accepted but a change will be made (e.g. date or remittance not sent).
+No further polling

-ACWP AcceptedWithoutPosting The payment instruction included in the credit transfer has been accepted without being posted to the creditor customer’s account.
-No need for further polling
+ACWP AcceptedWithoutPosting Payment accepted without being posted to the creditor’s account.
+No further polling

-ACFC AcceptedFundsChecked The preceding check of technical validation and customer profile have been successful and the automatic funds check was positive.
+ACFC AcceptedFundsChecked Technical validation, customer profile and automatic funds check were positive.
 Not in use

 RCVD Received Payment initiation has been received by the bank.
 Continue polling

-PATC PartiallyAcceptedTechnicalCorrect The payment initiation needs multiple authentications, where some but not yet all have been performed.
-Syntactical and semantical validations have been successful.
+PATC PartiallyAcceptedTechnicalCorrect Multiple authentications needed; some but not all have been performed.
 Continue polling

-PDNG Pending The payment initiation or individual transaction included in the payment initiation is pending.
-Further checks and a status update will be performed.
+PDNG Pending Payment initiation or individual transaction is pending.
+Further checks will be performed.
 Continue polling

-RJCT Rejected Payment initiation or an individual transaction included in the payment initiation has been rejected.
-No need for further polling
+RJCT Rejected Payment initiation or individual transaction has been rejected.
+No further polling

-CANC Cancelled Payment initiation has been cancelled before execution No need for further polling
+CANC Cancelled Payment initiation has been cancelled before execution.
+No further polling

 Payment Status Transitions

-These are the status transitions that you most commonly will see, and which it makes sense to act upon as a TPP.
-Note that RJCT is not part of these flows as it can happen at any time before ACSC, and should thus be handled generally as an error.
+These are the status transitions you will most commonly see.
+Note that RJCT is not part of these flows as it can happen at any time before ACSC and should be handled generally as an error.

 Step Code Next Action Updatable Comment